sjrd/ozma/README.md

 ### Software requirements

-In order to build the Ozma compiler and library, you need the following software installed on your computer:
+In order to run the Ozma compiler and Ozma programs, you need the following software installed on your computer:

 *   Scala >= 2.9.0
 *   Mozart >= 1.4.0